-Aptitude - particular strengths in the subject area, typically demonstrated by past course grades, standardized test scores, independently pursued projects, and teachers' recommendations

-Appetite - the desire to study the subject at a higher level, a readiness for more challenge, and the self-confidence to rise to the challenge

-Grit - the tenacity to pursue a concept or a problem even when it may be confusing initially and even if extra help is required.

-Bandwidth - since even multi-talented students only get 24 hours a day, we need to guard against overscheduling our students.
+- Aptitude: particular strengths in the subject area, typically demonstrated by past course grades, standardized test scores, independently pursued projects, and teachers' recommendations. - Appetite: the desire to study the subject at a higher level, a readiness for more challenges, and the self-confidence to rise to the challenge. - Grit: the tenacity to pursue a concept or a problem even when it may be confusing initially and even if extra help is required. - Bandwidth: since even multi-talented students only get 24 hours a day, we need to guard against overscheduling our students.
 Does the student have time for the additional challenge of the Honors course, given other time demands such as daily commute, evening or weekend activities, and the need for 7-8 hours of sleep nightly?

-Experience has shown us repeatedly that when one of these qualities is missing, the student does not find success in an honors course.
+Experience has shown time and again that when one of these qualities is missing, success in an Honors course is elusive and the student's struggles are compounded.

-AP® courses are college-level courses that prepare students to take a standardized AP® exam in May.
-Many colleges will award credit for freshman-level courses to students who score well on those exams; the awarding of credit varies greatly by college.
+AP® Courses are college-level courses that culminate in taking the standardized AP® exam in May.
+Many colleges accept high scores in place of freshmen-level courses; this varies greatly by college.
 These AP® courses present significant content, skills, and depth at a fast pace.
 Here again, students are urged to consider all that is stated above for Honors courses - aptitude, appetite, grit and bandwidth are prerequisites for considering any AP® course.
-At AACS, many of these courses require an application and/or a teacher recommendation.

-Note: All Advanced Placement® (AP®) Courses listed in this catalog have been authorized by the College Board.
-Also, we expect all students in these courses to take the AP® exam in May; their exam fee is covered through AACS tuition.
+Many of these courses require an application process and/or teacher recommendation.
+All Advanced Placement® (AP®) Courses listed in this catalog have been authorized by the College Board.

-GPA values for high grades earned in honor courses reflect a .5 increase in weighting.
-AP® courses will be weighted with a 1.0 increase.
+GPA earned in Honors courses will be calculated with a 0.5 increase in weighting.
+GPA earned in AP® courses will be weighted with a 1.0 increase.
 No extra weighting will occur for an earned grade lower than a B- (80%).
-However, there is value in studying a subject at an advanced level even if a B minus or higher is not achieved.

-See the chart below for adjusted grade weighting in our advanced courses:
+All honors courses are marked with "H" after the course number and Advanced Placement® courses are marked with "P" after the course number.
+See the chart below for grade points awarded:

 Grade Standard Honors AP®

-A 4.0 4.5 5
+A 4.0 4.5 5.0

 A- 3.7 4.2 4.7

 B+ 3.3 3.8 4.3

 В 3.0 3.5 4.0

-B- 2.7 3.2 3.7
+В- 2.7 3.2 3.7

-Throughout this catalog, all honors courses are marked with "H" after the course number, and Advanced Placement® courses are marked with "P" after the course number.
+Throughout this catalog, honors courses are marked with "H" after their course number, and Advanced Placement® courses are marked with "P" after their course number.